Joe Lycett: Recognition and awards

 Lycett has been described as one of Britain's most popular comedians.

-In 2009, Lycett was awarded that year's Chortle Student Comedian of the Year award and was also the winner of the Bath New Act Competition.
-Also in 2009, he was runner-up in the Laughing Horse New Act of the Year.
+In 2009, Lycett was awarded that year's Chortle Student Comedian of the Year award.

-In 2011 he was a finalist in the BBC New Comedy Awards.
-In 2012, his début stand-up show Some Lycett Hot was nominated for Best Newcomer at the Edinburgh Comedy Awards.

 In October 2023, Lycett won The Comedy Award at the 2023 Virgin Atlantic Attitude Awards.
 In March 2024, Lycett was awarded a BAFTA Television Award for his evening chat show, Late Night Lycett.

 Personal life

 Lycett frequently refers to his bisexuality and pansexuality in his stand-up routines.
 In 2021, Lycett was described by Unicorn magazine as "probably the most high-profile pansexual man in Britain today".
 In a 2015 interview with Attitude magazine, he described how being bisexual "presents its own challenges", when people have "no box to put you in", adding "it just means you fancy people of all genders".

 In an October 2024 interview with drag queen Bimini Bon-Boulash, Lycett revealed he had a girlfriend, whom he refers to using the pseudonym "Denise" to "keep her out of the public eye".
 In October 2024, Lycett announced the birth of his first son with "Denise" at Birmingham Women's Hospital.

 Lycett has also spoken openly about his struggles with his mental health.
 He is known to suffer from anxiety and panic attacks.

 Lycett lives in Birmingham and owns a flat in Peckham, south London.
 In May 2019, Lycett arranged for the Birmingham Lord Mayor Cllr Yvonne Mosquito to officially open his kitchen extension.
 At first she declined as it was not a public event, but after Lycett raffled four tickets for the event to the public she agreed to attend.

-Lycett has been a supporter of West Bromwich Albion FC since 2012.
+Lycett has been a supporter of West Bromwich Albion since 2012.

 He sometimes refers to himself by the moniker "Mummy".